Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

-In practice, the target distribution $p$ is unknown and only independently drawn training samples $\beta\sim p$ are available.
-After choosing a class of payoff functions $F_{\theta}$, the task is to learn parameters $\theta$ such that $\wt{p} = \EE_{W\sim\nu_\theta}[T(W)]$ approximates the empirical distribution of samples.
-To this end, we identify samples $\beta$ with the corresponding extremal points $M e_{\beta}\in\ol{\mc{W}}$ (Section~\ref{sec:RM-equation}) and use \emph{flow matching} on $\mc{W}$ to learn $\theta$ in a numerically stable and efficient way (Section~\ref{sec:learning}).
+The target distribution $p$ is unknown, in practice, and only independently drawn training samples $\beta\sim p$ are available.
+After choosing a class of payoff functions $F_{\theta}$, the task is to learn parameters $\theta$ such that

+i.e.~a parametrization of the right-hand side of \eqref{eq:mixture_representation_nu}, approximates the empirical distribution of samples.
+To this end, we identify samples $\beta$ with the corresponding extremal points $M e_{\beta}\in\ol{\mc{W}_{c}}$ (Section~\ref{sec:RM-equation}) and use \emph{flow matching} on $\mc{W}_{c}$ to learn $\theta$ in a numerically stable and efficient way (Section~\ref{sec:learning}).

-After learning has converged, new samples from $\wt{p}\approx p$ can be drawn by a two-stage process.
-First, an initialization $W_0\sim \nu_0$ is drawn and evolved over time $W(t) \in \mc{W}$ by following the learned assignment flow until either the desired time $t_{\max}$ is reached, or $W(t)$ approaches an extreme point of $\mc{W}$.
-The new data is subsequently drawn from the factorizing distribution $T(W(t_{\max}))$.
-At extreme points $M e_{\beta'}$, this distribution is a Dirac measure and sampling from it always yields $\beta'$.
-Finally, we specify the geometric integration method that we employed for the discretization of our time-continuous generative model in numerical experiments (Section~\ref{sec:numerics}), and the computation of the likelihood $\wt{p}(\alpha)$ of arbitrary label configurations using the learned generative model (Section~\ref{sec:Likelihood}).
+After learning has converged, new samples $\beta\sim\wt{p}$ from the approximate distribution $\wt{p}\approx p$ can be drawn by a two-stage process: \begin{enumerate}[(i)] \item First, an initialization $W_0\sim \nu_0$ is drawn and evolved over time $W(t) \in \mc{W}_{c}$ by integrating the learned assignment flow until either the desired time $t_{\max}$ is reached, or $W(t)$ approaches an extreme point of $\ol{\mc{W}_{c}}$. \item The new data is subsequently drawn from the factorizing distribution $T(W(t_{\max}))$.
+At extreme points $M e_{\beta'}$, this distribution is a Dirac measure and sampling from it always yields $\beta'$. \end{enumerate}